 Creating a Social Media Strategy for Various Social Networks

 According to this article, posting the same content across multiple social networks – is something that divides a lot of employers and brand marketers.

 The article further notes that cross-posting may appear as a convenient, quick and easy way to save time posting.
-But if you care about your fans and followers, take those extra 5 seconds to tailor your message to not only the platform you’re posting to but your audience too.
+But if you care about your fans and followers, take those extra 5 seconds to tailor your message to the platform you’re posting to and your audience.

 However, if you’re using social media for work to grow your personal/business brand, then it’s a whole different ballgame.
-It would help if you came up with an original plan that covers scheduling content, etc.
+It would help if you came up with an original plan covering scheduling content, etc.

 All social media networks are unique.
-So when using social media for business, it’s best to schedule and share exclusive and trustworthy content and social media posts to all your social media channels if you have the right social media management tool and resources to do so.
+So when using social media for business, it’s best to schedule and share exclusive and trustworthy content and social media posts to all your social media channels if you have the right social media management tool and resources.